 NB Language of instruction is English

 We know that children have a tremendous potential to learn and benefit from education during their development.
 We also know that the human brain allows this learning to take place and at the same time determines what, how, and how much can be learned.
 In recent years, research in developmental cognitive neuroscience has provided important insights into the workings of the developing mind and its relation to learning and academic skill acquisition.
-This has led to the emergence of a new scientific field that aims to build a bridge between the neurosciences, psychology, and educational science.
+This has led to the emergence of the new scientific field of Mind, Brain, and Education, which aims to build a bridge between the neurosciences, psychology, and educational science.

 The aim of this course is to help students gain insights in the complex interplay between learning and neurocognitive development, and advance their understanding of the cognitive and neuropsychological processes underlying core subjects such as reading and mathematics.
 A major goal of the course is to evaluate the potential implications of this knowledge for educational practice.

 At completion of the course, students will be able to:

 1. Demonstrate an in-depth understanding of recent insights in the field of Mind, Brain, and Education

 2. Describe the neurocognitive processes that are of key importance to learning in general situations as well as in specific area’s such as reading and mathematics

 3. Demonstrate a sound understanding of methodological considerations in the investigation of these processes

 4. Discuss and evaluate the implications of knowledge of these processes for schoolchildren, parents, educators, and/or policy makers